metaplex-foundation/umi/docs/serializers.md

 ]);
 ```

 Note that this serialization is compatible with the borsh serialization of Rust enums.
-First, it uses a `u32` number in little-endiant to store the index of the variant.
+First, it uses a `u32` number in little-endian to store the index of the variant.
 If the selected variant is an empty variant, it stops there.
 Otherwise, it uses the serializer of the variant to serialize its data.

 ```ts
 messageSerializer.serialize({ __kind: 'Quit' }); // -> 0x00000000